greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 Describes how to prepare your operating system environment for Greenplum Database software installation.

-> **Caution** Do not install anti-virus software of any type on Greenplum Database hosts.
-VMware Greenplum is not supported for use with anti-virus software because the additional CPU and IO load interferes with Greenplum Database operations.

 Perform the following tasks in order:

 1. Make sure your host systems meet the requirements described in [On-Premise Hardware Requirements](./platform-requirements-overview.html#on-prem).